-Japanese Organ Transplantation Law was established in 1997.
-Under this law before a “legal brain death diagnosis” and “organ removal” can occur, both the “donor's prior declaration” and “family consent” must be obtained.
+The Japanese Organ Transplantation Law was established in 1997.
+Under this law, before a “legal brain death diagnosis” and “organ removal” can occur, both the “donor's prior declaration” and “family consent” must be obtained.
 While agreeing that the law allows a choice in defining when death begins, critics argue that the “donor's prior declaration” principle is too strict.
 Moreover, donations by brain dead children under 15 years are prohibited.
 As required by a supplementary provision, the law began to be reconsidered in October 2000.
 Since then, several revisions have been proposed and have caused heated debates.
-The areas of greatest concern are the “donor's prior declaration” principle and organ donations by children.
+The areas of greatest concern are the “donor's prior declaration” principle and organ donations from brain dead child donors.
 An unprecedented bioethics debate is occurring in Japan.
-Edited by Masahiro Morioka.

 1) Outline